Camp Washington Chili

 Camp Washington Chili is a Cincinnati chili parlor founded in 1940 by Steve Andon and Fred Zarnbus in the neighborhood of Camp Washington, near downtown Cincinnati, in southwestern Ohio.
-A well known Cincinnati landmark, the parlor is located at 3005 Colerain Avenue, and the current owner is the Greek-born John Johnson.
-The restaurant left its old location and moved to a site a few lots away in 2000, after being told to vacate by the city in order to widen Hopple Street.
+A well known Cincinnati landmark, the parlor is located at 3005 Colerain Avenue, and was run by longtime owner John Johnson until his death in October 2025.
+It is now run by his daughter, Maria Papakirk The restaurant left its old location and moved to a site a few lots away in 2000, after being told to vacate by the city in order to widen Hopple Street.
 Their new location is modeled after a 1950s-style diner.
 The restaurant is open 24 hours a day every day but Sunday.

 In 2011, Camp Washington Chili was featured on a Cincinnati episode of the Travel Channel's Man v.
 Food Nation.